Task Manager and Resource Monitor in Windows

 When the user logs on the next time, he/she will see the message:

-You can start Resource Monitor by clicking the Resource Monitor...
+You can start by clicking the Resource Monitor...
 (Windows Vista and 7) or Open Resource Monitor button on Performance tab of Windows Task Manager.

 Windows Vista will open another lovely User Account Window.
-Click Continue to assure the lovely little creature you know what you're doing.
+Click Continue to assure the little creature that you know what you're doing.

 Resource Monitor opens in Overview tab, with CPU section open.
 You can open and close any section by clicking on it.
 You can sort any list by any column by clicking the column name.
 If a value is longer than column width, stop mouse pointer on it and you will see the full value in a ToolTip.